All Episodes

 Actually, probably watching TV is worse.

-Yeah, like you're just literally just there in the larger passive observer.
+Yeah, like you're just literally just there in a passive observer.

 I think they're both irredeemable.

-But I what I will say is the uh I think the CDC or whoever, when they were doing one of their obesity warnings, they were commenting on how much TV is America TV Americans watched, and they were like suggesting you should be more active.
+What I will say is the, I think the CDC or whoever, when they were doing one of their obesity warnings, they were commenting on how much TV is America, TV Americans watched, and they were like suggesting you should be more active.

-I think video games are worse because I think veg out TV, like when you're going to sleep or whatever, I think a lot of people do, that doesn't take away as much.
+I think video games are worse because I think veg out TV, like when you're going to sleep or whatever, I think a lot of people do.

-Other than your sleep, which is health concerned.
+That doesn't take away as much other than your sleep, which is health concern.

 Yeah, video games can have a ramp up.